 The residents help with planting

 The project began in the spring and ran through to winter.
 In the early stages we planted a garden where many of the rooms looked out onto, which originally was a very concrete space.
 We used a selection of plants and flowers chosen deliberately for their evocative scent and colour.
 As the garden area grew it became our visual inspiration.
 We used a range of photography equipment to document it, including an IPAD and DSLR with 100mm macro lens.
 We kept several plants potted and picked a mixture of flowers to bring inside, as mobility and weather were restricting.
 When photographing, we played with composition and colour and incorporated other artefacts to create different arrangements.
 Individuals then chose their digital photographs to work on in Photoshop, experimenting with cropping, colour density and filters.
 They also drew directly onto the photographs, which allowed unassisted control and a more tactile approach.

 The residents experiment with materials and techniques

 Photographs by John Walters

 The project resulted in an in-house exhibition showing these photographs, alongside a small publication.
 Through this exhibition and the creativity of the residents, we created ‘windows’ bringing a piece of the natural outdoors in.
-For those residents who often live very internal lifestyles, the project allowed them to imprint on their everyday setting, making it a more positive and personal space.
+For those residents who often live very internal lifestyles, the project provided them more ownership on their everyday setting, making it a more positive and personal space.

 ‘The Green Room’ publication